-"Are Alzheimer's patients required to have neuropathology follow ups?
+"Are Alzheimer's patients required to have neuropathology follow ups?"

 How are the two related?
 My mom has alzheimer' s is why I ask.

 On the other hand, it would be recommended that she be evaluated by a neurologist if she has not already been evaluated as the neurologist will be able to work up the alzheimer's.
 To do this, they will need to examine your mother, obtain a physical exam and clinical history and discuss pertinent medical issues that may be related to this disease.
 They may want to order lab tests or imaging studies, and possibly refer her to a specialist if deemed medically necessary.
 In any case, neurologists are generally involved in medication management and long term treatment of patients with this disease.
 Currently there are many studies and potential breakthrough treatment options that are being work on to better treat patients with alzheimer's disease.
 It is recommended that you discuss these potential options with your neurologist

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.